enefce/AndroidLibraryForGitHubPackagesDemo/README.md

     repositories {
         maven {
             name = "GitHubPackages"
-            /*  Configure path to the library hosted on GitHub Packages Registry
+            /*  Configure path to the library hosted on GitHub Package Registry
              *  Replace UserID with package owner userID and REPOSITORY with the repository name
              *  e.g. "https://maven.pkg.github.com/enefce/AndroidLibraryForGitHubPackagesDemo"
              */